muhamed-didovic/msdown/README.md

 Options
     --all, -a           Get all courses from particular school or provider.
-    --login, -l         Your login url with login form.
     --email, -e         Your email.
     --password, -p      Your password.
     --directory, -d     Directory to save.